hortonworks/cloudbreak/docs/shell.md

 Note:
   You should specify at least your username and password.
 ```
 Once you are connected you can start to create a cluster.
 If you are lost and need guidance through the process you can use `hint`.
-You can always use `TAB` for completion.
+You can always use <kbd>TAB</kbd> for completion.

 > **Note**
 > All commands are `context aware` - they are available only when it makes sense - this way you are never confused and guided by the system on the right path.